LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 ## Overview

-This example project shows how to implement the [Elektron Message API Java (EMA Java)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) applications with Kotlin.
+This example project shows how to implement the [Elektron Message API Java (EMA Java)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) applications with Kotlin lanuage.
 The console applications source code are implemented in Kotlin programming language.
 All source code will be compiled to Java classes which compatible with Java virtual machine.
 The applications will run with these Java classes files.

 The example project contains one interactive-Provider application and two consumer applications.
 - The Kotlin_IProvider_200 shows how to implement a basic RSSL Provider application.